Travelling to Cornwall

 Travel to Cornwall by ferry

-Travelling across the Channel from France to the UK can take as little time as 35 minutes on the Eurotunnel from Calais to Folkestone and just 1 hour and 20 minutes on the ferry service between Calais and Dover.
-Plymouth is the closest port to Cornwall being just across the River Tamar.
-Brittany Ferries offer services from Roscoff and Santander into Plymouth as well as further services from France and Spain into Portsmouth and Poole.
+Travelling across the Channel from France to the UK can take as little time as 35 minutes on the Eurotunnel from Calais to Folkestone and just 1 hour and 20 minutes on one of the ferry services between France and Dover.
+Plymouth is the closest ferry port to Cornwall, being just across the River Tamar.
+Brittany Ferries offer services from Roscoff in France and Santander in Northern Spain into Plymouth as well as further services from France and Spain into Portsmouth and Poole.

 Travel to the Isles of Scilly